- Web Server

-The SquirrelMail package from the Debian/Ubuntu repositories comes with a configuration file for Apache, but not for nginx.
-This tutorial shows how you can use the Debian Squeeze/Ubuntu 11.04 SquirrelMail package in an nginx vhost.
+The Mailman package from the Debian/Ubuntu repositories comes with a configuration for Apache, but not for nginx.
+This tutorial shows how you can use the Debian Squeeze/Ubuntu 11.04/11.10 Mailman package in an nginx vhost.
 Nginx is a HTTP server that uses much less resources than Apache and delivers pages a lot of faster, especially static files.

-Running phpMyAdmin On Nginx (LEMP) On Debian Squeeze/Ubuntu 11.04
+Running SugarCRM Community Edition On Nginx (LEMP) on Debian Squeeze/Ubuntu 11.04

-Installing Nginx With PHP5 (And PHP-FPM) And MySQL Support On Fedora 15
+Installing Nginx With PHP5 (And PHP-FPM) And MySQL Support On Ubuntu 11.10

 Nginx (pronounced "engine x") is a free, open-source, high-performance HTTP server.
 Nginx is known for its stability, rich feature set, simple configuration, and low resource consumption.
-This tutorial shows how you can install Nginx on a Fedora 15 server with PHP5 support (through PHP-FPM) and MySQL support.
+This tutorial shows how you can install Nginx on an Ubuntu 11.10 server with PHP5 support (through PHP-FPM) and MySQL support.

 "Facebook" is a registered trademark of Facebook, Inc. All rights reserved.